As a child, baba ganoush was a funny word. It felt like the obvious magical invocation to follow up an alakazam that didn’t do the trick.

 - Grill the two eggplants straight on the burners until the skin is charred and each eggplant collapses.

-- Place the two eggplants in a bowl and allow to cool (15 minutes or so).
+- After roasting the eggplants, place the cooked eggplant into a bowl and allow to cool (15 minutes or so).

 - Mix in the tahini paste, garlic, lemon juice, and salt until even and smooth.

-- Drizzle some olive oil on top before serving, and enjoy!
+- Drizzle some extra virgin olive oil over it and sprinkle some fresh parsley on top before serving.

 Some tips: If you grill the eggplants covered with some mesquite wood chips to smoke, you won’t be disappointed!
 Also, try adding a few teaspoons of a full-flavored yogurt to really cream it up.